 2. Register company

-Once the name has been approved and any duly signed incorporation paperwork is in place, company incorporation can be completed in a couple of hours within the filing of the incorporation request.
+Once the name has been approved and any duly signed incorporation paperwork is in place, company registration can be completed in a couple of hours within the filing of the incorporation request.
 In some rare cases, authorities might request for additional information from shareholders or directors of certain nationalities.

 How will I know when my Singapore company has been incorporated?

-When your Singapore company has been incorporated, ACRA will send an official email notification to confirm it.
+When your Singapore company has been registered, ACRA will send an official email notification to confirm it.
 The email notification includes the company registration number and is treated as the official certificate of incorporation in Singapore.

 A hard copy of the certification of incorporation is no longer issued by default.
-However, if you need one, you can make an online request to ACRA after incorporation for S$50 per copy.
+However, if you need one, you can make an online request to ACRA after registration for S$50 per copy.
 Hard copy certificates of incorporation can be collected the next day from the ACRA office.